-The length of your DJ set will determine how many songs you will be playing during your set.
-I’ve had DJ sets of 4 hours and 6 hours, so I have an idea of how many songs are in a DJ set per hour.
+The number of hours of your DJ set will determine how many songs you will be playing during your DJ set.
+Obviously, for a one hour DJ set you’ll need much fewer songs than for a 4 hour DJ set.
+I’ve had DJ sets of 4, 6 and 8 hours, so I have an idea of how many songs are in a DJ set per hour.
 In this blog post, I want to help you find out how many songs you need for your next DJ set.

 In the remainder of this post, we’ll dive deeper into how you can calculate the number of songs that are in a one-hour DJ set of your genre and how many songs you need to bring to a DJ gig.

 Upgrade your DJ experience?
 Amazon offers some great DJ equipment and accessories.

 How to Calculate the Number of Songs in a DJ Set

 There are a couple of things to look at when trying to calculate how many songs there will be a DJ set.